Alastair3D/CV/README.md

 ### Growth mindset

 At Makers we have to pick up new concepts quickly.
 A precursor to this is the willingness to grow and embrace challenges.
-At times, it can feel overwhelming and we are fortunate to be trained with the tools to survive the emotional strains of programming in lockstep with our technical growth.
-This emotional curriculum should not be underestimated.
-I am proud to have more mastery of my emotions and consider these skills as very much part of my growth mindset - empathy, listening, teaching, effective pair programming, team work and shared learning.
-Any organisation hiring Makers graduates will benefit from this in turn.
+At times, it can feel overwhelming but we are fortunate to be trained with tools to effectively manage the challenges of programming.
+The emotional curriculum should not be underestimated.
+I am proud to have more mastery of my emotions and consider these skills as very much part of my growth mindset - empathy, listening, teaching, strong pair programming, team work and shared learning.
+Any organisation hiring Makers graduates will likely benefit from this thinking.

 #### Additional skills